 As of 2016, under the Swachh Bharat Abhiyan, the government has already built over 1 crore toilets across the country.
 Yet, the above stories indicate that the situation remains bad.
 Despite toilets being built across schools, it was revealed that 56.6% of students preferred to defecate openly.
 In rural and urban poor areas, women are still forced to defecate openly, which doubles the threat of sexual violence against them.

-Two years into Swachh Bharat, and It is still estimated that if you counted the number of people in India still waiting for a toilet, the line would reach the moon!
+It is still estimated that if you counted the number of people in India still waiting for a toilet, the line would reach the moon!
 Given the situation, then, the unresolved question on our lips, for now, remains: Achche din kab aayenge (when will the “good days” come?